El Qoseir

-El Qoseir (القصير, [elʔoˈsˤeːɾ]) is a city in eastern Egypt, located on the Red Sea coast.
-Populated for approximately 5,000 years, its ancient name during the Ptolemaic era was Myos Hormos.
+El Qoseir (القصير, [elʔoˈsˤeːɾ]) is a city in eastern Egypt, located on the Red Sea west coast.
+Populated for approximately 5,000 years, its ancient Egyptian name was Tjau, while its ancient Greek name during the Ptolemaic era was Myos Hormos.
 Historically, it was the endpoint of the Wadi Hammamat trail, an important route connecting Egypt and the Red Sea.

 El Qoseir is located 138 kilometers south of Hurghada, 130 km north of Marsa Alam and 68 km north of the Marsa Alam International Airport.
 In 1986, its population was approximately 20,000.
 Today, the population of El Qoseir is around 50,000.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).
 Summers are hot and winters are warm.
 Winter night temperatures in El Qoseir, along with those of Marsa Alam and Sharm El Sheikh are the warmest of any other cities and resorts in Egypt.
-Additionally, Port Said, El Qoseir, Ras El Bar, Baltim, Damietta and Alexandria have the least temperature variation.
-Rain is very rare as in most of Egypt.
+Rain is very rare, as in most of Egypt.
 Seasonal variation is small, comparable to Marsa Alam, but its summer days are cooler, even cooler than similar more northern areas at the Red Sea, like Hurghada and Sharm El Sheikh.

 The highest record temperature was 46 C, recorded on July 12, 1983, while the coldest record temperature was 1 C, recorded on January 6, 1976.